dsc-courses/practice.dsc10.com/README.md

 ### `problems/`

+This is where you'll spend a majority of your time.
+This is where you edit problems for a specific exam, quiz, discussion, etc. There is one markdown file per question — for example, the Fall 2025 Final has 11 markdown files for its 11 questions, plus a `data-info.md` that contains the dataset description shown at the top of the page.

-One markdown file per question, organized into subfolders by exam (e.g. `problems/fa25-final/q01.md`).
-The filename doesn't matter — order comes from the yml.
+Problems are organized into subfolders by exam (e.g. `problems/fa25-final/q01.md`).
+The filename doesn't matter — the order questions appear on the site is determined by the yml.

 Each file follows this structure: